Vyral/megan-silva/_posts/2021-10-18-the-benefits-of-a-fall-home-sale.md

 **There’s a sense of urgency that isn’t there the rest of the year.**

 Another reason why I love the fall market is that the negotiations are easier.
-I don’t know if it’s the holiday spirit, but people tend to be in a better mood, and negotiations are more flexible.&nbsp;
+I don’t know if it’s the holiday spirit, but people tend to be in a better mood, and negotiations are more flexible.
 If you’ve been considering selling but want to wait until spring, you might not need to.
 Reach out to me today; let’s talk about your situation and see if we can take advantage of this fall market.
 I look forward to hearing from you soon.